De Kotmadam

+Fictional biography

 Jeanne

-Jeanne pretends to be better than she is and brags frequently.
+Jeanne mostly wears old fashioned floral dresses and pretends to be better than she is and brags frequently.
 If one of her customers goes on a vacation abroad or is going to ride the horses, she wants to do similar things.
 Her attempts mostly fail, but eventually, she wins (or at least thinks she has the upper hand) as she forges evidence.
 During her trip to Spain, she just hid in her own house and went to a solarium.
-In another example Mimi was on television getting flowers from her grandchild in some fictional "Thank you"-program.
+In another example Mimi was on television getting flowers from her grandchild in some "Thank you"-program.
 A jealous Jeanne also wanted to receive flowers.
 As the students were too busy, she just pretended to be an 18-year student, called Mieke, who wants to thank Jeanne as being the best landlady in town.
 Mieke was selected by the producers, but things got complicated when the producer wanted Mieke and Jeanne in the same scene.
 Furthermore, Jeanne exaggerates and misinterprets things.
 She once followed a course Chinese when one of her students was dating the daughter of the Chinese ambassador.
 It turned out the father ran a restaurant with a similar name.
 In another episode, Jeanne wanted to have a liposuction but due to some miscommunication, she got a piercing in her belly.
-In another episode she pretended to be a talented piano player - specialized in Sergei Rachmaninoff-compositions so she got an invitation to perform at the opening of an art exhibition.
+In another episode she pretended to be a talented piano player - specialized in Sergei Rachmaninoff-compositions - so she got an invitation to perform at the opening of an art exhibition.
 By coincidence, she was bitten by a ferret.
 She then had a reason to cancel the performance.
-Jeanne mostly wears old fashioned floral dresses.

 Jef

 Jef is lazy.
 He hates working.
 All small jobs are delayed.
-He can always persuade Odillon to do the task.
+He can always persuade others (especially Odillon) to do the task.
 Jef likes fishing and three-cushion billiards.
 He wants to be in the committee of both, in which he does not succeed.
 Despite he hates his job as city's gardener, he loves his own greenhouse where he cultivates some rare plants and flowers.
 Jef frequently takes a day off or calls his boss pretending to be sick.
 In such cases, he sneakily goes fishing telling Jeanne he is going to work.
 Although his lies work initially, Jeanne always retrieves the truth.
 Jef does not like his mother-in-law and vice versa.
-Jeanne's mother but regularly calls about her disorders.
 Jef mostly wears a white shirt, pants with suspenders and a small back brace.
-Similar as Jeanne, he forges evidence: he once won the national championship fishing, but he bribed the committee by putting a big zander on the hook.
-At some other game, he put fish in his living some hours before.
-In another example he did not had enough saving money to go on a fishing trip so he set up a fake charity event and sold waffles for "a friend who suffers cancer".
+Similar as Jeanne, he forges evidence: he once won the national championship fishing, but he tricked the committee by putting a big zander on the hook.
+At some other fish competition, he put fish in his living some hours before.
+In another example he did not have enough saving money to go on a fishing trip so he set up a fake charity event and sold waffles for "a friend who suffers cancer".
+He also "earned" money by selling Jeanne "anti-aging pills" and used it for buying a camper.